Hong Kong–Zhuhai–Macau Bridge

 The Hong Kong–Zhuhai–Macau Bridge (HZMB) is a 55 km bridge–tunnel system consisting of a series of three cable-stayed bridges, an undersea tunnel, and four artificial islands.
 It is both the longest sea crossing and the longest open-sea fixed link in the world.
 The HZMB spans the Lingding and Jiuzhou channels, connecting Hong Kong and Macau with Zhuhai—a major city on the Pearl River Delta in China.

 The HZM Bridge was designed to last for 120 years and cost ¥127 billion (US$18.8 billion) to build.
 The cost of constructing the Main Bridge was estimated at ¥51.1 billion (US$7.56 billion) funded by bank loans and shared among the governments of mainland China, Hong Kong and Macau.

 Originally set to be opened to traffic in late 2016, the structure was completed on 6 February 2018 and journalists were subsequently taken for a ride over the bridge.
-On 24 October 2018 the HZMB was opened to the public after its inauguration a day earlier by General Secretary of the Chinese Communist Party Xi Jinping.
+On 24 October 2018 the HZMB was opened to the public after its inauguration a day earlier by the General Secretary of the Chinese Communist Party, Xi Jinping.